COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    attribute - value pair.
 2. The lowercase `loop_` keyword appears on a new line after `<text indent>` spaces and is preceded by a single blank line.
-3. The `n` looped data names appear on separate lines starting at column `<text indent>` + `<loop indent>` + 1
+3. The `n` lowercase, looped attribute names appear on separate lines starting at column `<text indent>` + `<loop indent>` + 1
 4. Each packet starts on a new line.
 The final packet is followed by a single blank line.